Thinking Beyond Borders

 According to transfer pricing provisions, to determine the taxable income of an acquirer or supplier in an international transaction, who are connected persons, the Minister of Finance may adjust the consideration to reflect an arm's length price where the goods or services are supplied or acquired at a price less or more than the arm's length price.

-In addition, Namibia has thin capitalisation rules in terms of which the deduction of interest may be disallowed if it is the Minister’s opinion that the value of the financial assistance granted to a Namibian company by a non-resident connected person or a non-resident which holds more than 25% of the shares in the Namibian entity is excessive in relation to the Namibian company’s fixed capital.
-The Minister has not prescribed a safe-harbour ratio in this regard.
+In addition, Namibia has thin capitalisation rules in terms of which the deduction of interest may be disallowed if it is the Minister’s opinion that the value of the financial assistance granted to a Namibian company by a non-resident connected person or a non-resident which holds more than 25 percent of the shares in the Namibian entity is excessive in relation to the Namibian company’s fixed capital.
+The Minister has not prescribed a safe-harbor ratio in this regard.